We are committed to building a culture that respects and embraces diversity, including differences around sex and/or gender identity and sexuality.

 Although Charles Sturt does not have any formal dress codes, all employees are supported to dress in a manner that best reflects their gender including transgender, gender diverse and/or non-binary employees.

-If you would like to talk to someone or require further information, please contact the Manager, Equity & Diversity:
+If you would like to talk to someone or require further information, contact the Division of People and Culture Equity, Diversity and Inclusion team or Business Partners, a trained Ally member, or a senior staff member.

 Inclusion at Charles Sturt